zcrumley/SOC-Lab/README.md

 ## Lessons Learned

 This lab helped reinforce how endpoint telemetry, SIEM alerting, and structured investigation workflows come together in a SOC environment.
 The project also provided hands-on experience with troubleshooting agents, validating log sources, and documenting alerts in a professional format.

+**The biggest takeaway from this lab was that effective SOC monitoring depends on proper configuration of agents, rules, alerts, and triggers.
+A SIEM is only useful when it is tuned to collect meaningful security events accurately while filtering out routine or non-critical activity.**